FusionAuth/fusionauth-site/site/_posts/2022-04-25-single-sign-on-with-discord.md

 {% include _image.liquid src="/assets/img/blogs/single-sign-on-discord/discord-authorization-prompt.png" alt="Discord authorization prompt." class="img-fluid" figure=true %}

 After clicking "Authorize", you’ll be taken back to the FusionAuth Example Application, where you’ll be presented with a response object containing your user data from Discord.

 If you see this, you have successfully authenticated with FusionAuth via Discord.
+Ta-da!

-## Wrapping Up
+## Wrapping up

 If you’ve followed along, you should now have a FusionAuth instance configured to authenticate with Discord.
 As you would have seen during the configuration process, there are plenty more identity providers, and even more configuration options to choose from.

 Embrace the ways of SSO, and never worry about adding authentication to a project again.

+## Take it further

+Some areas that you may want explore:

+- Adding logins to other providers, such as Google or Facebook.
+- Exploring roles and self-registration.
+Have the React app get information about the roles and offer different functionality for different roles.
+- Install a [different example application](/docs/v1/tech/example-apps/) and set up Discord login for that application.
+Then you can SSO between both of them.
+For more, read the [SSO guide](/docs/v1/tech/guides/single-sign-on).